nagacharan-tangirala/disolv-docs/src/installation/installation.md

 sudo apt-get install build-essential
 ```

-For Macbook, you need homebrew and Xcode.
+For Mac, you need homebrew and Xcode.
 Get the XCode from the App store.
 Install Homebrew with the command:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 Check the latest command from the [official Homebrew site](https://brew.sh/) if the above command fails.

+The rest of the steps are common for any system.
 ## Rust toolchain

 Rust toolchain is essential for the simulator to work.
 At the time of writing this, you can use the following command to install the necessary toolchain: